April & May, Explore & Play

 Ampalaya with sitaw.
 Ampalaya and Sitaw are grown in a row and supported by a trellis.

-Cabbage & lettuce.
+Cabbage & Lettuce.
 Varieties of Cabbage and Lettuce are grown in separate rows, next to each other.

 Spinach & Onion.
 Spinach and Onion are grown in short, alternating rows.

 Gabi & Camote.
-Gabi are grown in separate rows next to each other
+Gabi are grown in separate rows next to each other.

 Enjoy, experiment with different techniques and don’t be afraid to make mistakes.
 Remember, green thumbs and gardening instincts are born out of practice, observation and hard earned experience.
 Have fun and happy planting!